 The creation of the flag drew criticism from Cornwall with claims that the move was an attempt to “hijack” Cornish culture.
 The term “Devonwall” was coined to describe what was seen by some as an attempt by Devon to hijack Cornish identity.
 Leading Cornish nationalist John Angarrack commented.
 “Promote Devon all you want, but do not denude Cornish distinctiveness in the process…Devon is a county of England despite any dodgy marketing ploy like the Devonshire flag.”
 This attitude reflected the convention that the Celts were forced out of Devon, and into Cornwall by the Anglo Saxons, rendering the county as English as Surrey or Kent.
 Passionate Devonian Paul Turner argued however that the Cornish were “feeling threatened” by Devon’s new found Celtic pride.
 Dr Mark Stoyle, a Devon historian further observed that “People are quite aware in Devon that the Cornish make political capital by claiming to be different…besides, it’s fashionable to be a minority.”
 And Bob Burns accused the Cornish of “distorting history” in a bid to carve out a separate identity from their neighbours.
 Cornwall’s leading historical scholar, Prof Philip Payton, in turn accused Devon of “wanting to invent traditions…The idea of naming the flag after St Petroc is gratuitously offensive,” Petroc was born in the sixth century probably in South Wales and is associated with a monastery at Padstow in Cornwall, which is named after him, Pedroc-stowe, or ‘Petrock’s Place.
 He has associations across the south west, such as the Devon villages of Petrockstowe and Newton St Petroc but has traditionally been considered a Cornish saint.

-However in spite of the controversy it engendered the Devon Flag quickly gained popularity, “In a few months it has achieved the sort of popularity that takes years or decades for most regional flags,” observed Charles Ashburner, of Mrflag.com.
+However, in spite of the controversy it engendered, the Devon Flag quickly gained popularity, “In a few months it has achieved the sort of popularity that takes years or decades for most regional flags,” observed Charles Ashburner, of Mrflag.com.
 In October 2006 it gained “official” recognition when Devon County Council raised the flag outside County Hall.
 Councillors are seen here preparing for the event.

 In April 2004 Rodney Lock of Ottery St Mary in East Devon was threatened with legal action for flying a Devon flag in his back garden, as he required planning permission to fly non-national flags.
 Then Minister for Housing, Keith Hill, announced that local authorities could officially “turn a blind eye” to the practice of flying the county flag.
 Subsequent legislation means that this is no longer an issue.
 After winning the Minor Counties Western Division title in August 2006 The Devon County Cricket team gathered by their county flag

-It is seen in profusion outside the Dartmouth tourist centre
+The flag is seen in profusion outside the Dartmouth tourist centre

 and flies here